cleaaum/Dash-OSS-Workshop/README.md

 ## Dataset

-This workshop uses the **Netflix Titles dataset**, which contains metadata about TV shows and movies available on Netflix.
+This workshop uses the [Netflix Titles dataset](https://www.kaggle.com/datasets/shivamb/netflix-shows), which contains metadata about TV shows and movies available on Netflix.
 It’s a simple and approachable dataset that works well for interactive visualizations and dashboards.

 If you’re interested in exploring other datasets, a great place to start is [Kaggle Datasets](https://www.kaggle.com/datasets), where you’ll find thousands of open datasets across a wide range of topics.